 What's next?
-The Human Experience: Culture, Media and Perception, English IV - AP Literature and Composition
+The Human Experience: Culture, Media and Perception, English IV AP Literature and Composition

-American Studies combines AP US History and English III AP Language to create a daily two hour cultural experience enabling students to simultaneously explore the connections between literature and history.
-Students will explore the history of the United States with special emphasis placed on the study of rhetorical styles and structures of important historical documents and readings.
-This course focuses on the cultural accomplishments as manifested in art, architecture, literature, music, and other visual media.
-Students will learn and practice the craft of writing through various products, specifically focused on the essay formats necessary for success on both the AP US History and AP English Language exams.
-US Literature of all genres will be incorporated into the curriculum within the structure of the historical study, and used as a method of enhancing the depiction of historical time periods.
-At the culmination of the class, students can take both the AP US History and the AP English Language and Composition exams to possibly earn college credit.
+Designed for the gifted and/or accelerated learner, American Studies integrates the Humanities into a combined AP US History and English III AP Language and Composition course to create a daily two hour cultural experience which demands students to simultaneously explore the connections between literature, history and the Humanities.
+Students will explore the history of the United States with an emphasis on both collaborative and independent work that emphasizes the study of rhetorical styles and the structures of important historical documents and readings.
+This course considers cultural accomplishments as manifested in art, architecture, literature, music, theater and philosophy.
+American literature of all genres is incorporated into the curriculum to enhance the depiction of various historical time periods.
+At the conclusion of the course, students may choose to take both the AP US History and the AP English Language and Composition exams to possibly earn college credit.